david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 draft = false
 +++

-Virtual dispatch is the basis of C++ runtime polymorphism, but it comes with non-trivial overhead: pointer indirection, larger object layouts, and fewer inlining opportunities.  _Devirtualization_ lets the compiler recover some of this by turning virtual calls into direct calls when it can infer the dynamic type.
+Virtual dispatch is the basis of runtime polymorphism, but it comes with non-trivial overhead: pointer indirection, larger object layouts, and fewer inlining opportunities.  _Devirtualization_ lets the compiler recover some of this by turning virtual calls into direct calls when it can infer the dynamic type.